Internal audit key compliance attributes

 • Certification in Control Self-Assessment (CCSA)

-In keeping with the Institute of Internal Auditors (IIA) International Standards for the Professional Practice of Internal Auditing that an external assessment of an internal audit activity be conducted at least once every five years, an external assessment was completed in 2021-22.
+In keeping with the Institute of Internal Auditors (IIA) Global Internal Audit Standards (formerly the International Standards for the Professional Practice of Internal Auditing) that an external quality assessment of the internal audit function be conducted at least once every five years, an external assessment was completed in 2021-2022.
+The assessment results indicated that Transport Canada’s Internal Audit function “generally conforms” with the Policy on Internal Audit and the related International Professional Practices Framework’s Code of Ethics and the Standards, the highest rating that can be obtained.

 Our audits conform to international standards for the profession.

-We last briefed the Departmental Audit Committee (DAC) at its April 22, 2022 meeting on the internal processes, tools and information we need to evaluate how we conform with the IIA Standards as part of the results of the external practice inspection.
+The Departmental Audit Committee (DAC) was briefed at its June 18, 2025 meeting on the internal processes, tools and information considered necessary to evaluate internal audit conformance with the IIA Standards and on the results of our Quality Assurance and Improvement Program.

 • name of the audits